m-tyrrell/CSC8634_CC_Project/README.md

 # CSC8634_CC_Project

-The ipynb source file for the report is located in 'CSC8635_ML_Project/reports' folder.
-The run the analysis from this file, the notes for running the analysis from script (below) should be observed, omitting the individual .py script runs.
+The Rmarkdown report .rmd source file is located in 'CSC8634_CC_Project/reports' folder.
+The file makes heavy use of cached objects and saved plots in order to speed loading.
+To run the analysis again from the start, the .r scripts must be run as follows.

 To load project from scripts:

-1. Create and activate keras-friendly py env (py3.6 etc)
+1. Open the archived project template folder

+2. Start R Studio

+3. Set working directory to project template folder, ensure the ProjectTemplate package is installed and loaded from the library, then execute load.project()

-2. Download data file from: https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000.
-Unzip and put in 'CSC8635_ML_Project/data' folder
+4. Download data files from: https://github.com/NewcastleDataScience/StudentProjects201819/blob/master/TeraScope/Summary.md and put in 'CSC8634_CC_Project/data'

-3. Open 'load_transform.py' from 'CSC8635_ML_Project/munge'

-4. Set 'project_dir' to working to CSC8635_ML_Project directory path

-5. Set 'test_n' to arbitrary test number for new tests.
-To load models etc for existing test, enter '1822-05' or '1823-01' (1822-05 forms the basis of the report.
-1823-01 is an interesting model for which validation metrics peformed significantly better than training metrics.
-Unfortunatley there wasn't enough time to examine this in the report)

-6. Run 'load_transform.py'

-7. Run 'CNN.py' from 'CSC8635_ML_Project/src'

-8. Run 'Test_Analysis.py' from 'CSC8635_ML_Project/src'

-9. Run 'ROC_Analysis.py'from 'CSC8635_ML_Project/src'

-NB(1): In addition to the saved hdf5 models in 'CSC8635_ML_Project/tests', there are multiple cached objects stored in 'CSC8635_ML_Project/cache'.
-These objects are as follows:

-* meta (dataframe of complete dataset including resized images as arrays and labels)
-* hist_df (dataframe of model training history)
-* results_df (dataframe of model test/validation accuracy and loss performance)
-* y_score (numpy array of model prediction for ROC)

-These objects have been cached because of heavy computation requirements and/or compatibility with machines incapable of running keras.
-The scripts can be run as is to view the saved models/analysis.
-For new models, the **cached objects must be refreshed**.
-This can be accomplished by uncommenting the respective sections of the scripts.
+5. Open '01-A.R' from 'CSC8634_CC_Project/munge' and run the script

+6. Open '02-A.R' from 'CSC8634_CC_Project/munge' and review the script and decide on necessary operations.
+For example, gpu_task can take hours to run depending on the machine.
+In this case, it may be better to just use the cached dataset.

+7. Open 'EDA-01.R' from 'CSC8634_CC_Project/src' and run through the analysis operations as requiredf

-NB(2): Additional files of interest:
+NB: Additional files of interest:

 * log.tx (git commit log)
-* CSC8635_ML_Project/docs/references (contains reference literature for report)
+* CSC8634_CC_Project/docs/references (contains reference literature for report)
-* CNN_Search.py (automated hyperparameter search using Talos)
-* CNN_TL.py (model built using transfer learning from ImageNet InceptionV3)